This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 Operators

-MicroPython allows using := to assign to the variable of a comprehension, CPython raises a SyntaxError.
+MicroPython allows := to assign to the iteration variable in nested comprehensions, CPython does not.

 Sample code: